khmarbaise/sapm/README.md

 Homepage
 --------

-The Maven Site for Release sapm-0.1 [http://khmarbaise.github.com/sapm](http://khmarbaise.github.com/sapm)
+The Maven Site for Release sapm-0.2 [http://khmarbaise.github.com/sapm](http://khmarbaise.github.com/sapm)

 Status
 ------
 - [Module is available via maven central](http://repo1.maven.org/maven2)
 - Object model created and fit my needs.
 - ANTLR Grammar works reading
-- Supports ~user, ~group rule
+  - Support of ~user, ~group and ~alias rule
+  - Support of user, groups
 - Started with a simple API based on AuthorizationFile class.

 TODOs
 -----
 - Grammar / Object Model
   - Handling the tokens $anonymous and $authenticated is not implemented (yet).
+    $anonymous means no username exists, cause the user doesn't have authenticated. so we assume a username equal to "" means anonymous otherwise $authenticated.
+    $authenticated means the user has a username.
+Based on this we have to change the behaviour of the UserAsterik, cause this user should check if the length of the user is greater zero.

 - Enhanced / Improve Authorization class.
   - Check what to do?
-- Examples
+- May be more Examples
-- Check to see if the last rule is the one which counts.
+- Check to see if the last rule is the one which counts (check the SVN Book?)

+  -  Check if the following example works?

+      [groups]
+      groupa = jenny, joe, danny
+      [calc:/project/]
+      @groupa = rw
+      [calc:/project/tags]
+      jenny = r

 Usage
 -----

-The following rule set can be handled with the classes:
+The following rule set can be handled either via the following code example or directly using a configuration file which can be loaded via AuthorizationFile class:

     [/]
     * = r